newking9088/building_insurance_predictive_modeling/README.md

 <h3>Q.42.
 What is bagging and how is random forest different from bagging?</h3>

 ```
-     - Also known as "bagging," a machine learning ensemble meta-algorithm
+     - "bagging" is a machine learning ensemble meta-algorithm
      - Designed to improve the stability and accuracy of machine learning algorithms
      - Decreases variance and helps to avoid overfitting in classification and regression
      - Usually applied to decision tree methods